LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```
 The value of **@odata.type** field in JSON object is decoded to **Metadata** field in **RawExtractionResults** type.

 In conclusion, using types to encode and decode JSON objects is effective and flexible.
-Because the extraction request is a static type in Go programming languague, the incorrect field names will be caught at the compile time.
+Because the extraction request is a static type in Go programming language, the incorrect field names will be caught at the compile time.
 It is also useful when using with IDE that supports Intellisense, such as Visual Studio Code.
 Moreover, the user-defined types can be reused by other examples.

 ## Encode enumeration
 TRTH V2 REST API defines enumerations used in JSON objects, such as **TickHistoryExtractByMode**, **TickHistoryMarketDepthViewOptions**, and **ReportDateRangeType**.
 Enumerations can also be defined in Go programming language and they can be used when constructing the request message.